Your ability to communicate with others will account for fully 85 percent of your success.

 Question: Is the 85% figure scientifically accurate?

-Answer: It’s more of a heuristic—a rule of thumb—based on Tracy’s observation and experience.
+Answer: It’s more of a heuristic, a rule of thumb, based on Tracy’s observation and experience.
 Don’t get hung up on the exact number.
 The power is in the principle: communication is the dominant factor in success.

 Question: What if I’m an introvert or not a natural communicator?

 Answer: This is the best part.
 Communication is a skill, not just a personality trait.
 Introverts are often phenomenal listeners, which is a huge part of this.
-You can learn the rest—structuring your thoughts, asking better questions.
+You can learn the rest, structuring your thoughts, asking better questions.
 It’s all learnable.

 Question: Does this apply to technical fields where hard skills are paramount?

-Answer: Absolutely.
+Answer: Yes.
 Maybe even more so.
 The engineer who can clearly explain a complex problem to non-technical stakeholders is infinitely more valuable than the one who can’t.
 Your technical skill gets you in the door; your communication skill gets you promoted.